tuquet/navigo/docs/blocks/trigger.md

 :::

 ## Trigger Through URL
-From version v1.28.26 you will be able to execute Automa workflow through an URL, to do this you only need to create a new tab in your browser and input this URL `chrome-extension://infppggnoaenmfagbfknfkancpbljcca/execute.html#/workflowId`, replace the `workflowId` with the id of the workflow you want to execute.
+From version v1.28.26 you will be able to execute Navigo workflow through an URL, to do this you only need to create a new tab in your browser and input this URL `chrome-extension://infppggnoaenmfagbfknfkancpbljcca/execute.html#/workflowId`, replace the `workflowId` with the id of the workflow you want to execute.

 You can also pass variables to the workflow by adding a query to that URL.
 For example, `chrome-extension://infppggnoaenmfagbfknfkancpbljcca/execute.html#/workflowId?variableA=value&variableB=10`